 Well the thermometer is spiking everywhere it seems and summer has unleashed its heat on our gardens.
 Are you prepared??
 My own garden is a bit lacking in heat-tolerant plants so I began researching some plants that can beat the heat and still show off color and texture– something beyond cacti and succulents.
 Today I’m sharing some eye-catching choices with you!

 Coreopsis.
 This is a new-to-me discovery.
-I love the variety of colors and the spiky foliage this plant sports.
+I love the variety of colors and the spiky foliage this summer plant sports.
 The blooms are on the small side but don’t let that delicate appearance fool you… this thrives in heat and sun and will bloom all summer.

 Verbena.
 I can vouch for this one as well!
 My purple verbena wintered over in a pot on my deck and now that the heat has set in is blooming in abundance!